 In the 1990s Amtrak underwent yet another of a long series of internal corporate reorganizations, including the creation of the long distance/inter-regional routes business group model.

-One of the business units created was the Gulf Coast Business Group based in New Orleans.
+One of the business units created was the Gulf Coast Business Group based in New Orleans with headquarters in the upper floor of New Orleans Union Passenger Terminal.
 Three trains – which senior management had internally labeled as “problem children” – were included: the Sunset Limited, City of New Orleans and Crescent.

 The Gulf Coast Business Group was the only business group which stretched literally from coast to coast east to west and from the Gulf Coast in New Orleans due north to Chicago.
 Endpoint terminals included Los Angeles, New Orleans, Chicago, Miami and New York City, covering every time zone in the Lower 48 states.

 From its earliest days, the Sunset was a Los Angeles – New Orleans train.
-It did carry a through-car in conjunction with Southern Railway’s Crescent, allowing Los Angeles-New Orleans-Washington-New York City service for sleeping car passengers.
+As a Southern Pacific train, it did carry a through-car in conjunction with Southern Railway’s Crescent, allowing Los Angeles-New Orleans-Washington-New York City service for sleeping car passengers.

 In April of 1993 – to the unhappiness of many of Amtrak’s entrenched senior bureaucrats – the Sunset was extended from New Orleans to Miami.
 The first train out of Los Angeles Union Station to Miami was a positioning run, ahead of the “official” inaugural run.
 Most of us on that train were invited by Amtrak to be passengers – that was when Amtrak was still interested in the huge amount of business generated through travel agencies – and we departed Los Angeles on a Sunday night with an on-time departure.
 The “missing link” between Mobile, Alabama and Jacksonville, Florida now filled by the Sunset was one of the most requested Amtrak routes by the traveling public according to those working on the extension.